anasbayoumy/google_hackathon_watch_os/README.md

 - **Quick Access**: Fast app launch and interaction
 - **Gesture Friendly**: Optimized for small screen interaction

-## 📋 Development Status

-### ✅ Completed
-- Basic Wear OS app structure
-- Voice recording functionality
-- Emergency-focused UI design
-- Permission handling
-- Build and deployment scripts

-### 🔄 In Progress
-- Data Layer API integration
-- Phone app communication
-- Voice-to-text processing

-### 📅 Planned
-- Real-time SMS generation
-- Emergency contact integration
-- Health sensor integration
-- Offline emergency features

-## 🚀 Next Steps

-1. **Implement Data Layer API** for phone communication
-2. **Add voice-to-text** processing capability
-3. **Integrate with main phone app** AI service
-4. **Test end-to-end** emergency workflow
-5. **Add emergency contacts** and quick actions

-This prototype demonstrates the core voice recording functionality and provides a foundation for the full emergency companion experience on Wear OS.
+This prototype demonstrates the core voice recording functionality and provides a foundation for the full emergency companion experience on Wear OS which is a complete perfectionism for the application.